 Everyone’s swearing on the bus while your son rides home from middle school.

-A little girl who’s on the heavy side is made the butt of all the jokes by the “popular” kids.
+A little girl who dresses differently is made the butt of all the jokes by a group of kids.

-Your daughter is feeling the pressure to take the “next step” with her boyfriend, despite being only 13.
+Your daughter is feeling the pressure to have a boyfriend, despite being only 12.

 These are the things our kids face every day…most of them outside of our watchful eyes.
 With school, extracurriculars, and the general autonomy that grows with age and maturity, our kids are out of our sight sometimes more than half of their waking hours.